 That aside, I know this discussion is imperative to whole and healthy life and relationships.
 So how will you handle it when healthy relationships – and you – start to break down?
 I hope this article planted some seeds.
 So if or when you find yourself resonating with this, you won’t ignore the warning signs.

-Michael W. Regier, Ph.D. is a highly trained and experienced clinical psychologist and Certified Emotionally Focused Couples Therapist.
-I work with couples throughout California via a HIPAA compliant online teletherapy platform and in my office in San Luis Obispo, CA, who helps individuals and couples when healthy relationships break down.
-He and his wife Paula, co-authored Emotional Connection: The Story & Science of Preventing Conflict & Creating Lifetime Love.
+I’m Michael W. Regier, Ph.D.
+I’m a highly trained and experienced clinical psychologist and Certified Emotionally Focused Couples Therapist.
+I work with couples throughout California via a HIPAA compliant online teletherapy platform and in my office in San Luis Obispo, CA. I help individuals and couples when healthy relationships break down.
+With my wife Paula, I co-authored Emotional Connection: The Story & Science of Preventing Conflict & Creating Lifetime Love.